akreienbring/dbdesigner/README.md

 1. Install node.js (with npm) https://nodejs.org
 2. Go to your application root (DBDesigner in the sample above)
-   - type `npm init` and follow the initialization procedure
    - type `npm install [--save] express`
 3. Run the server with `node startUp.js`
 4. Navigate your browser to `localhost:3000`